An RN Mother on Healthcare, Nurse Life and Family

 This was taken during my pediatric rotation at Kaiser West Los Angeles.
 I was such a newbie nurse!

-I began the RN residency program at UCLA Medical Center on the Neuroscience and Stroke unit shortly after graduation.
-A few years later, I passed Stroke Certified Registered Nurse Certification and began training other new graduates in my unit.
+Shortly after graduation, I joined the RN residency program at UCLA Medical Center, specializing in the Neuroscience and Stroke unit.
+A few years later, I obtained certification as a Stroke Certified Registered Nurse and began mentoring other new graduates in my unit.

 In 2015, I completed the Yoga Works Urban Zen Practitioner Program at UCLA.
-The program was designed to help nurses care for patients in a more holistic way by combining the benefits of eastern and western care.
-I got to learn more about some of my favorite things: yoga and in-bed yoga movements, guided meditation, essential oils, and Reiki.
-It was an incredible learning experience, and it ultimately changed how I give care to my patients.
+This program aimed to help nurses provide holistic care by integrating Eastern and Western approaches.
+I delved deeper into some of my favorite things: yoga, in-bed yoga movements, guided meditation, essential oils, and Reiki.
+It was an incredible learning experience that fundamentally transformed the way I deliver care to my patients.

 In early 2017, I was accepted into an RN training program in the Emergency Room.
-It is intense, challenging, and exhausting, and I love it!
-Definitely not for the faint of heart.
-My skills have been pushed to the limit, and I can officially say I am fantastic at difficult IV starts.
-I guess that’s what happens when you start five or more IV’s in a day!
+It’s an intense, challenging, and exhausting environment, and I absolutely love it!
+It’s certainly not for the faint of heart.
+My skills have been pushed to the limit, and I can confidently say that I excel at difficult IV starts.
+That’s what happens when you initiate five or more IVs in a single day!

 Stethoscope in the shape of a heart

 I dabbled in the medspa industry for about eight months as a side gig because I thought it was a career I was interested in.
-I became certified to use various lasers (IPL, hair removal) and also got certified to give injectables (Botox, Juvederm, ect..).
-It was fun for a while, but I ultimately decided to stay full time at the hospital because I am way more passionate about the clinical side of nursing.
+I became certified to use various lasers (IPL, hair removal) and also got certified to give injectables (Botox, Juvederm, etc..).
+It was fun for a while, but I ultimately decided to stay full-time at the hospital because I am way more passionate about the clinical side of nursing.

 Nursing school helped me foster this passion and gave me a solid foundation for understanding health and the human body.
 I do my best to stay up to date on current healthcare and nutritional studies, and I try to be a good educational resource for my patients and family.